Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values

-Let $c(\pi)$ be the minimal non-negative integer $j$ such that $\pi^{K_0(\p^j)}$ is non-zero.
-It is a theorem by Casselman (for $n=2$) \cite{Casselman1973some} and Jacquet--Piatetski-Shapiro--Shalika (for general $n$) \cite{JPSS1981conducteur} that $\pi^{K_0(\p^{c(\pi)})}$ is one dimensional.
+Let $c(\pi)$ be the minimal non-negative integer $j$ such that the $K_0(\p^j)$-fixed subspace $\pi^{K_0(\p^j)}$ is non-zero.
+It is a theorem by Casselman \cite{Casselman1973some} (for $n=2$) and Jacquet--Piatetski-Shapiro--Shalika \cite{JPSS1981conducteur} (for general $n$) that $\pi^{K_0(\p^{c(\pi)})}$ is one dimensional (also, see \cite{matringe2013essential,jacquet2012correction} where an error in \cite{JPSS1981conducteur} has been corrected).
 Any non-zero vector in this fixed space is called a \emph{newvector}.
-Also, $c(\pi)$ and $C(\pi):=p^{c(\pi)}$ are called the \emph{conductor exponent} and \emph{(analytic) conductor} of $\pi$, respectively.
+Also, $c(\pi)$ and $C(\pi):=N(\p)^{c(\pi)}$ are called the \emph{conductor exponent} and \emph{(analytic) conductor} of $\pi$, respectively.

 In this paper we denote the newvector $W\in \pi$ such that $W(1)=1$ by $W_\pi$.
 Newvectors often serve the purpose of test vectors for the Rankin--Selberg periods.
 In this paper we use two such instances, hence record them here.